Turn It On Again: The Tour: History

 The band held a press conference in New York City on 7 March 2007 at noon EST to announce the details of the North American leg of the Turn It On Again reunion tour.
 This leg commenced on 7 September 2007 in Toronto, Ontario, Canada at BMO Field and ended on 13 October 2007 at the Hollywood Bowl in Los Angeles, California.
 It was announced on 1 June that Genesis would be working with the Encore Series team at TheMusic.com to record each show of their European tour (and also done for their subsequent North American tour) for release as a 2-CD set (similar to the series done for the Who and Peter Gabriel).
 All shows were recorded directly off the soundboard and were previously available for either individual sale or as a complete box set of the entire tour.

 The CD Live Over Europe 2007 was released on 20 November 2007 in North America and 26 November 2007, in the UK.
 The When in Rome 2007 triple-DVD set was released 26 May 2008 (10 June 2008 for North America) and featured the complete free concert filmed in Rome, Italy on 14 July 2007.
 The set also contains the documentary Come Rain or Shine which was broadcast in a selection of cinemas in the UK and Europe on 20 May 2008.
 The 27 June concert in Düsseldorf was broadcast live in HD and Dolby 5.1 Surround to cinemas in the UK, Spain and Sweden.
 Most of the tour was recorded directly from the soundboard and released in collaboration with the band by the Encore Music series and TheMusic.com.

-The tour was notable as being the first time nearly every song was performed in a lower key to compensate for the weakening of Collins's voice.
+The tour was notable as being the first time nearly every song was performed in a lower key to accommodate Collins's vocal range.
 Only "Hold on My Heart", "Follow You Follow Me" and all instrumentals were performed in the same key as their original studio recordings.
 Clips of Collins attempting to reach higher notes during rehearsals for "The Cinema Show" and "In Too Deep" appear in Come Rain or Shine.
 An additional clip from an October 2006 rehearsal in New York City shows the band discussing the key change for "Mama", with Collins referencing Elton John and his need to sing older songs in a much lower register than originally recorded.
 Collins added that Paul McCartney continues to sing all his songs in their original key, despite not being able to properly sing many of the higher notes.